JuniorDCoder/JuniorDCoder/README.md

 I am called **JuniorDCoder** ✨✨

-Here are some ideas to get you started:
+Here are some interesting facts about me:

 - 🔭 I’m currently working as a fullstack Developer at MTGConsulting
-- 🌱 I’m currently learning VueJS & PHP-Laravel and have some experience working with it
+- 🌱 I’m currently working with PHP-Laravel for FullStack Development i and have some experience working with it
 - 👯 I’m looking to collaborate on any opensource or any other interesting projects
 - 🤔 I’m looking for help with ...
+Well I would Say nothing, as of now
 - 💬 Ask me about anything related to Backend Development
 - 📫 How to reach me: Email me at foryoungjuniorngu@gmail.com / juniorngu84@gmail.com
 - I literally reply ASAP